mcpython4-coding/Documentation/mcpython/engine/rendering/window.md

             Returns the current line of sight vector indicating the direction the player is looking.
             todo: move to player or some util system

-        function get_motion_vector(self) -> tuple

-            Returns the current motion vector indicating the velocity of the player.
-            :return: vector: Tuple containing the velocity in x, y, and z respectively.
-            todo: integrate into player movement

         function update(self, dt: float)